Mario Tennis: Ultra Smash: Development

 Halfway through development, Nintendo wanted the game to have amiibo functionality.
 They conceptualized the concept of training a character to play like the player, similar to Super Smash Bros. for Nintendo 3DS and Wii U. Camelot proceeded with the idea, due to the company being familiar with the role-playing game genre, having developed games of the genre in the past.

+The "Classic Tennis" mode of the game was created for players who wanted to test their skills without Chance Shots, Jump Shots, or Mega Mushrooms and enjoy unaltered rallies without them or Power Shots like in Mario Tennis for the Nintendo 64 and Game Boy Color, as while Power Shots could be turned off in Mario Power Tennis and Mario Tennis: Power Tour, Chance Shots couldn't be turned off in Mario Tennis Open.

 Ultra Smash also introduced simultaneous worldwide online multiplayer, after Mario Tennis Open only featured online multiplayer locked to the game's region.
 The developers at first thought that "a worldwide online versus would be impossible" but Takahashi believed that "if they could realize it, it would be definitely interesting", so they put a lot of power into making it a reality.

 Characters

 "Speaking of Boo, when we wanted to add the character in MT64, Nintendo was strongly against it.
 They said 'Boo can't even wield a racket'."